ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } TreeHead;
 ~~~

-where `tree_size` counts the number of leaves of the log tree.
+where `tree_size` is the number of log entries.
 If the
-Transparency Log is deployed with Third-party Management, then the public key
+Transparency Log is deployed with Third-Party Management, then the public key
 used to verify the signature belongs to the third-party manager; otherwise the
-public key used belongs to the service operator.
+public key used belongs to the Service Operator.

 The signature itself is computed over a `TreeHeadTBS` structure which
 incorporates the log's current state as well as long-term log configuration: